Virginia Wing Civil Air Patrol

 The Virginia Wing of the Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Virginia.
 Virginia Wing headquarters are located in Richmond, Virginia.
-The Virginia Wing consists of over 2,000 cadet and adult members at over 24 locations across the state of Virginia.
+The Virginia Wing consists of over 2,000 cadets and adult members at over 22 locations across the state of Virginia.

 Mission

 The Civil Air Patrol has three primary missions set forth by the United States Congress: emergency services, cadet programs, and aerospace education.

 Emergency services

 The Civil Air Patrol performs emergency services missions, including search and rescue missions.
 Other emergency services missions include disaster relief, reconnaissance, and counter-drug along with transportation missions, all of which are support for homeland security.
-The CAP provides radio communications during disasters to maintain communication when commercial communications infrastructure is nonfunctional.
+CAP provides radio communications during disasters to maintain communication when commercial communications infrastructure is nonfunctional.

 In May 2020, the Virginia Wing began assisting the Virginia National Guard in its response to the 2020 coronavirus pandemic by transporting coronavirus tests to and from the Eastern Shore.